 You Gotta Have Blue Hair: Let's see, we've got: purple, blonde, green, light blue, black, white, brown, pink, blue, and red.
 And this is just from the main cast.

-Yuri Genre: The first and third game fall squarely into this due to Red and Iris Heart, in addition to all the Homoerotic Subtext and Ship Teasing between the various characters. mk2 comes close, but never really goes much further than the subtext, teasing, and one offhand comment in Uni's character info quotes.
+Yuri Genre: The first, third, and the remake of the first game (Re;Birth) fall squarely into this due to Red and Iris Heart, and Neptune and Noire in the remake, in addition to all the Homoerotic Subtext between the various characters.
+Mk2 comes close, but never really as far as be considered Yuri like the other games, specially not as much as Re;Birth.